quantxt/api-docs/README.md

 Searching for dictionary phrases in the content is based on the techniques used in modern search engines.
 Users can use various text analyzers, synonyms, stop words and fuzziness.
 All of this will be explained in the examples.

-***Extraction Types***
+###Extraction Types

 Each dictionary can have one of the following extraction types:

-* None (or null type): Just search for the phrases.
+* *None* (or null type): Just search for the phrases.
 This is mainly used for Tagging documents.
-* Number: Search for the phrases AND a number in proximity to the phrase.
+* *Number*: Search for the phrases AND a number in proximity to the phrase.
-* Date: Search for the phrases AND a date in proximity to the phrase.
+* *Date*: Search for the phrases AND a date in proximity to the phrase.
-* Regex: Search for the phrases AND a custom regular expression in proximity to the phrase.
+* *Regex*: Search for the phrases AND a custom regular expression in proximity to the phrase.

 Dictionary phrases and Numbers or dates or regular expressions must appear in semantic order, either in a sentence or in a table.
 By default the phrase and the type should appear close (but not necessarily next) to each other.
 Users can configure the allowable gap between dictionary phrases and types using regular expressions.

+In the following we cover details of configuring and submitting extraction jobs via a RESTful API.

 ## Table of content